top of page

 Since January 1, 2023, when the new Medicare Vaccination coverage kicked in, the only place you can get Vaccinations for the above-listed vaccines is by going to the "Preferred Pharmacy" for your individual Medicare Part D Prescription Drug Plan.
 This should be the same pharmacy where you get your prescription filled.

-Many pharmacies allow you to walk in and proceed to the Pharmacy without an appointment, We suggest after speaking with several pharmacies that you either enroll online using the Pharmacy Stores website or by calling the pharmacy to make an appointment.
-Please remember to have your ID and your Part D Plan card with you when you go. pick up your regular prescription Medications.
+Many pharmacies allow you to walk in and proceed to the Pharmacy without an appointment.
+After speaking with several pharmacies, we suggest that you either enroll online on the Pharmacy Stores website or call the pharmacy to make an appointment.
+Please remember to bring your ID and Part D Plan card when you go.
+Pick up your regular prescription Medications.

 WHERE THEY CAN GIVE YOU A VACCINE, BUT YOUR PART D PLAN PROBABLY WON'T PAY FOR IT

-If you are at your doctor's office and they ask you if you want or need a vaccine, politely decline it and go to your Part D Plans Preferred Pharmacy.
-If you get vaccines at the doctor's office they will bill you under Part B. Medicare Part D is the only way to receive these vaccines at no cost.
+If you are at your doctor's office and they ask whether you want or need a vaccine, politely decline and go to your Part D Plan's Preferred Pharmacy.
+If you get vaccines at the doctor's office, they will bill you under Part B. Medicare Part D is the only way to receive these vaccines at no cost.

-If you are at the Grocery Store, Costco, or Sam's Club and you hear an announcement that they are administering Flu Shots, do not do it.
+If you are at the Grocery Store, Costco, or Sam's Club and hear an announcement that they are administering Flu Shots, do not get one.
 Go home and call your Preferred Part D Plan Pharmacy and make an appointment.

 ASK YOUR DOCTOR AND PHARMACY FOR A LIST OF ALL OF YOUR VACCINES OVER THE PAST 5-10 YEARS

 Most people do not remember the last time they had a Tetanus or a Pneumonia shot.
-Please ask your doctor and your pharmacist for any records so you can ensure you are up to date with everything.
+Please ask your doctor and pharmacist for any records to ensure you are up to date.
 Pneumonia vaccines are good for 5 years.
-The Shingrix vaccine for Shingles is a 1-Time/2-Part Vaccine.
+The Shingrix vaccine for Shingles is a 1-time, 2-part vaccine.
 Influenza Shots are every Fall/Winter.
-COVID Boosters depend on when new updated Boosters become available.
-So please ask your Doctor or Pharmacist if you need anything, as they say; "an ounce of prevention is worth a pound of cure".
+COVID-19 boosters depend on when updated Boosters become available.
+So please ask your Doctor or Pharmacist if you need anything, as they say, "an ounce of prevention is worth a pound of cure".

 Please call us at www.bradenmedicare.com (480) 225-1393 or email me at mike@bradenmedicare.com anytime.
-Let us know how we can help you and remember anyone and everyone is welcome to ask us any question any time.
+Let us know how we can help you.
+Remember, anyone and everyone is welcome to ask us any question, any time.

 bottom of page